voidspace/voidspace.github.io/beginning-python.md

 permalink: /beginning-python/
 ---

-This is a two day course aimed to take technical non-programmers to the place where they can write and understand simple scripts and programmers.
+This is a three day course aimed to take technical non-programmers to the place where they can write and understand simple scripts and programmers.
 Particularly useful as an introduction for the language for new programmers or for those retraining for jobs such as testers or scripters.
 It assumes no programming experience.